ColinJhEdwards/algo-data-notes/README.md

 ![solutionOne](./images/addUpTo.png)

 - Dont get bogged down on counting all the operations and assignments, what we are concerned about here is how our operations grow roughly in proportion with n.
 It is a trend.
 Focus on the big picture.

+### So what exactly is Big O?

+- Think of it as fuzzy counting, it allows us to talk in a formal manner about how the runtime of an algorithm grows as the inputs grow.
+  - we only care about the trends